snowplow-archive/maxmind-geolite-update/README.md

 ## Installing

-Grab the whole repo down into your scripts folder or similar:
+Grab the whole repo down and link the Python file into your path:

-    cd ~/scripts
     git clone git@github.com:psychicbazaar/maxmind-geolite-update.git
+    cd maxmind-geolite-update
+    sudo ln s ./maxmind-geolite-update.py /usr/bin/local/maxmind-geolite-update

 Git should preserve the script's execute permission.
 If it doesn't: